yeoman/yeoman.io/app/_includes/yeoman.wiki/Deployment.md

    Note: prefix must be the relative path to your ```dist``` directory.
 This is assuming ```dist``` is in your root directory.

-4. Now you can commit to your entire repository to your default (master) branch and when ever you want to deploy the ```dist``` directory you can run:
+4. Now you can commit to your entire repository in your default (master) branch and whenever you want to deploy the ```dist``` directory you can run:

    ```
    git subtree push --prefix dist origin gh-pages